 Training, qualifications & experience

 I'm a university-trained counsellor and psychotherapist with 15 years of experience.
-I gained a post-graduate Diploma in the person centred and psychodynamic therapies, and a Master's degree in Psychology of Mental Health, both at Edinburgh University.
+I gained a post-graduate Diploma in person-centred and psychodynamic therapies, and a Master's degree in Psychology of Mental Health, both at Edinburgh University.
 I also have experience in using CBT-based worksheets and incorporating its concepts.
-I am an accredited member of the British Association for Counselling and Psychotherapy, and eligible for gradute membersip of the British Psychological Society.
+I am a registered member of the British Association for Counselling and Psychotherapy, and eligible for gradute membersip of the British Psychological Society.

 I have worked in a variety of settings, from short term to longer work with many kind of people with a wide range of issues.

-I gained my life-coaching certificate in 2006 and can offer either coaching or counselling, depending on what you need, after consultation.
+I gained a life-coaching certificate in 2006 and can offer either coaching or counselling, depending on what you need, after consultation.

 I have a Master's Degree in English Literature and believe in the power of the written word to bring about change.
 If you wish, we may explore poetry together, I can help you find books to read that can inspire you or encourage you to keep a personal journal.